Thinking of relocating to one of the prettiest villages in Bedfordshire?

 Pavenham is among one of the smallest villages in Bedfordshire

-Although relatively small, home to just 800, a lively social scene will assist your integration into village life.
+Despite is relatively small size, home to just 800, a lively social scene will assist your integration into village life.

 Try joining the local Cricket Club, Golf Club, or Tennis Club.
 Each has regular social events throughout the year.